tqtezos/assets.tqtezos.com/docs/token-contracts/fa12/4-fa12-archetype.md

 ```
 > Tokenholders other than `%from` and `%to`, are not modified nor added to `ledger`.

+Elements of formal property language:
+* `forall ... in ... , ...` is used to state property for all assets in a collection

+This property reads: for every token holder in the `ledger` collection *after* execution, if its `holder` field is different from `%from`, if its `holder` field is different from `%to`, then it is equal to the token holder *before* execution.

 ##### 1.5/ Removed `ledger` records

 ```archetype
 removed.ledger.isempty()
 ```
 > No record is removed from `ledger`.

+Elements of formal property language:
+* `removed` refers to the collection of removed assets due to the effect of entry point execution.

 ##### 1.6/ Added `ledger` records